 Things To Do Near Cromwell

-Given the resort’s location in the middle of the Las Vegas Strip, there are plenty of things to do near Cromwell.
+Given the resort’s location in the middle of the Las Vegas Strip, there’s no shortage of things to do and see.

-Caesars Palace, also across the street is worth a visit for numerous reasons, but we love the Forum Shops which is among the best shopping malls on the Strip due to its roman theming and overall wow factor.
+Caesars Palace, also across the street is worth a visit for numerous reasons, but I love strolling the Forum Shops which boasts Roman theming and has some serious “wow factor”.

 Clearly, if you plan to stay at Cromwell, you’ll have no shortage of things to do both at the resort, and nearby.
 Have a great stay in Las Vegas, and win big!